HuvaaKoodia/FringeSearchVisualization/README.md

 Created only for the visualization purposes.
-As such the code isn't cleaned up and my version of the algorithm certainly isn't optimized (and it's javascript!).
+As such the code isn't cleaned up and my version of the algorithm certainly isn't optimized (it's also javascript!).

 Feel free to fork the repo and do with it what you please.